grafana/scribe/README.md

 - **Why use Go and not `JavaScript/TypeScript/Python/Java`?**

 We use Go pretty ubiquitously at Grafana, especially in our server code.
-Go also allows you to easily compile a static binary for Linux from any platform which helps a lot with the portability of Scribe, especially with the dagger client.
+Go also allows you to easily compile a static binary for Linux from any platform which helps a lot with the portability of Scribe, especially with the Dagger client.

 - **Will there be support for any other languages?**